 As an SMB, you may not have enough staffing to perform a company credit check.
 A limited budget and a small team may mean discrepancies slipping through and eventually causing significant losses.
-What you need to do instead is hire an independent company to perform the business credit checks on your behalf.
+This is why internal teams should not conduct business credit checks.
+To build a credit risk management system that really works, hire an independent third-party team that has the expertise to perform the business credit checks on your behalf.

 A business credit score report is a document that shows financial credit health.
 The report may include a company’s financial information, recent credit inquiry history, trade line payment history, and any legal cases the company may have.

 The business credit report includes the credit score, which is proof of the company’s financial trustworthiness.
 Credit reports may have additional information like future financial health predictions, depending on who conducts the credit check.
 Here’s what you’ll find on a credit score report: